 Validation rules define the code quality standards enforced by goLLM.
 These rules help maintain consistent code quality across your project.

-statements in favor of logging.forbid_global_variables
+max_line_lengthmax_function_linesmax_file_linesmax_cyclomatic_complexitymax_function_paramsforbid_print_statementstrueprint() statements in favor of logging.forbid_global_variablestruerequire_docstringstruerequire_type_hintsfalsenaming_convention"snake_case""snake_case", "camelCase", "PascalCase"{

 "validation_rules": {